 As we walk toward Ballard, we bear in mind Thursday, August 3, 1916, the date of the unceremonious opening of the smaller lock at the Hiram Chittenden Locks.
 After that day, everything on the canal was a go.
 Like the places I walked by last month, I’ll have more research to do everywhere along the way.

 Our starting point at 3rd W. is Ross.
-Traditional misogynist history has us believe that the little hamlet that spread across the Outlet was named for the garrulous, grumpy and mean-spirited man who farmed here.
-We’ll do his wife and children a better service, by noting that the hamlet and the park in Fremont carry the family name and that their plat is named for Mary Ross.
+Traditional misogynist history has us believe that the little hamlet that spread across the Outlet was named for the garrulous, grumpy and mean-spirited man who farmed here, John Ross.
+We’ll do his wife and children better service by noting that the hamlet and the park in Fremont carry the family name, and that their plat is named for Mary Ross.
 Ross Station was a stop on the Seattle, Lake Shore & Eastern Railroad about where it crossed the Outlet to follow the trail now named for railroad founders Burke and Gilman.
 On April 15, 1885, long before income tax, judge Thomas Burke and Daniel Gilman and eight other investors founded the railroad.
-In its heyday the road which opened in 1887, extended north to Arlington and east to Rattlesnake Prairie above Snoqualmie Falls.
+In its heyday the road, which opened in 1887, extended north to Arlington and east to Rattlesnake Prairie above Snoqualmie Falls.

 Ross also served as a streetcar stop on the Seattle Municipal Railway which ran from downtown over Dexter and along Nickerson to the foot of the Ballard Bridge.
 The city built a car barn at the base of 3rd W. It still stands buried under the corrugated skin of SPU’s Otto Miller Hall.